maranp/strassen-multiplication/README.md

 ./strass

 Testing:
-running ./strass tests multiplication of matrices are various sizes and compares the output with the expected output to declare PASS or FAIL.
+running ./strass tests multiplication of matrices of various sizes and compares the output with the expected output to declare PASS or FAIL.

 Features: